Mwi-haki/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The first script is setting bash
-The second script displays removes all letters c and C from input
+The second script writes a script that reverse its input